SilkRose/Pony/src/stories/darling-and-date/02-practice-and-plan.md

 *Fluttershy sure is special, I hope she says yes.*

-starring at her empty plate she thought, *maybe one day I''ll make pancakes for Fluttershy, that'd be cool.*
+staring at her empty plate she thought, *maybe one day I''ll make pancakes for Fluttershy, that'd be cool.*

 *Pinkie would be happy to teach you, you know.*

 *Yea, I'll ask her when she's done eating.*

-*Isn't that a crazy idea, Rainbow Dash making pancakes for her mare-friend.
+*Isn't that a crazy idea, Rainbow Dash making pancakes for her marefriend.
 Love makes you do stuff you never thought you would.
 I'd be happy to do it for her though.*

 As Pinkie finished her pancakes, Rainbow looked up at her and asked, "hey, Pinkie, do you think you could teach me how to make pancakes some time?
 I was thinking it'd be cool if I could make them for Fluttershy."